17. Ecology

-As I write this, in April of 2020, it seems like a good opportunity ot get comfortable with some of the equations that come up when we talk about growth.
+As I write this, in April of 2020 at the start of a lockdown caused by the COVID19 virus, it seems like a good opportunity to get comfortable with some of the equations that come up when we talk about growth.
 We will look at the growth of a population, or growth of the number of infected humans (which is related to the growth of the population that carries the infection).

 name |